builders-garden/squabble-xmtp-agent/README.md

 ## 🎮 Overview

 Squabble is a real-time multiplayer word game where 2-6 players compete on the same randomized letter grid, racing against the clock to create as many words as possible.
-The agent facilitates game sessions, manages betting with USDC, and maintains persistent leaderboards for group chats.
+The agent facilitates game sessions, manages buy-ins with USDC, and maintains persistent leaderboards for group chats.

 ## ✨ Features

 - 🎯 **Real-time Game Management** - Coordinate multiplayer word game sessions
-- 💰 **Integrated Betting System** - Support for USDC betting with secure wallet integration
+- 💰 **Integrated Betting System** - Support for USDC buy-in with secure wallet integration
 - 🏆 **Persistent Leaderboards** - Track player performance across game sessions
 - 🤖 **AI-Powered Assistant** - Intelligent responses powered by OpenAI GPT-4
 - 🔐 **Secure Messaging** - Built on XMTP protocol for private, encrypted communications